matomo-org/developer-documentation/docs/4.x/tracking-javascript-guide.md

 If you want to ignore a special file type, you can just remove it from the list by using `removeDownloadExtensions( filetype )`:

 ``javascript
-// clicks on URLs finishing by png or mp4 will not be counted as downloads _paq.push(['removeDownloadExtensions', "png|mp4"]);
+// clicks on URLs ending in png or mp4 will not be counted as downloads _paq.push(['removeDownloadExtensions', "png|mp4"]);
 _paq.push(['trackPageView']);
 ```